How Comment GraphQL API works

 Reference Usage

-Here is a collection of common scenarios for the Comment API usage:
+Here is a collection of common scenarios for the Comment GraphQL API usage:- Order Entity:

 - Customer service representatives can add Comments regarding customer interactions or actions taken on an Order